daniel-isidro/hot_n_pop_song_machine/README.md

 weighted avg       0.91      0.90      0.90      3143
 ```

-* We performed **feature importance scoring**, where `loudness` had 40% of the significance, and since `energy` had a fairly strong correlation to `loudness` (0.8), we tried improving the metrics retraining our selected model (XGBoost, outliers removed) leaving `energy` out.
+* We did **feature importance scoring**, where `loudness` had 40% of the significance, and since `energy` had a fairly strong correlation to `loudness` (0.8), we tried improving the metrics retraining our selected model (XGBoost, outliers removed) leaving `energy` out.
 But the metrics got worse, the model lost predictive power.

 * **Removing 650+ outliers** in the training set did seem to help improving a little the metrics.
 Most of the outliers came from the random non-hit songs, feature `duration_ms`.
 Removing the outliers, which were valid measures and not coming from errors, decreased a little the negatives precision but **improved the negatives recall**.
 It also **improved the positives precision**, and did not change the positives recall.